MGross21/armctl/README.md

 ## API Reference

+> [!NOTE]
+> The API has been designed for maximum compatibility across supported robots.
+Additional commands, such as gripper controls and other advanced features, are planned for future releases to further expand functionality.

 ### Control Template

 The following methods are available to users of the library to control various supported robots.